-[Photojournalist Harikrishna Katragadda’s ‘Malana’ photo-series documents the vanishing culture of an isolated village in a side valley of the Parvati valley.
-Famous for its export quality ‘Malana Cream’, the villagers residing here are mainly dependent on cannabis cultivation for their livelihoods despite much legal pushback.
-Harikrishna’s documentary is an evocative glimpse into the lives of those residing in these little-explored terrains engaged in a much-debated profession.]
+Photojournalist Harikrishna Katragadda’s ‘Malana’ photo-series documents the vanishing culture of an isolated village situated in the Parvati valley.
+Famous for its export quality hash called ‘Malana Cream’, the villagers residing here are mainly dependent on cannabis cultivation for their livelihood despite much legal pushback.
+Harikrishna’s documentary is an evocative glimpse into the lives of those residing in these little-explored terrains engaged in a much-debated profession.

-Malana, an isolated hilltop village located North-East of the Kullu valley of the Himalayan ranges, is famous for its local hashish with high oil content.
+Malana, an isolated hilltop village located north-east of the Kullu valley of the Himalayan ranges, is famous for its local hashish with high oil content.
 However, the village remained fairly inaccessible until very recently because of its forbidding terrain and a belief system that prohibited interaction with outsiders.
 Their form of self-governance traditionally resisted any interference from the Indian government, and guided by the ancient rules laid by their local deity, Malana follows one of the oldest forms of democracy in the world.
-The language spoken here is called ‘Kanashi’, sometimes referred to as the ‘language of the devils’ to outsiders, and neither bears any resemblance to any other Indian language or dialect nor is it spoken anywhere else in the country.
+The language spoken here is called ‘Kanashi’, sometimes referred to as the ‘language of the devils’ by outsiders.
+The language is a mixture of Sanskrit and several Tibetan dialects and neither bears any resemblance to any other Indian language or dialect nor is it spoken anywhere else in the country.

 Cannabis grows freely in large swathes of the region around Malana, and September-October is the harvest season for cannabis during which women leave their home and children their schools to join men in the farms to make hashish.
-About 60% of the 1,700 inhabitants here are in fact children, who generally spend their days playing, herding sheep, and collecting firewood and children as young as six to eight years old help out in the harvesting and extraction of hash as well.
+More than half of the 4,700 inhabitants of Malana are, in fact, children, who generally spend their days playing, herding sheep, and collecting firewood.
+Children as young as six to eight years old help out in the harvesting and extraction of hash as well.

 “Smoking cannabis has always been a part of their culture and for the last three decades, cannabis cultivation has become their main source of income,” Harikrishna says.
-“A lenient view towards cannabis changed when the Indian government enacted the Narcotic and Psychotropic Substances Act (NDPS) in 1985 under the sustained pressure from the United States since the mid sixties.
-This law criminalized the use and cultivation of cannabis.
+“A lenient view towards cannabis changed when the Indian government enacted the Narcotic and Psychotropic Substances Act (NDPS) in 1985 under the sustained pressure from the United States since the mid-sixties.
+This law criminalised the use and cultivation of cannabis.
 The local police now conduct annual drives to destroy cannabis fields.
-They have also been campaigning for cultivation of traditional food crops and provide alternate sources of income.”
+They have also been campaigning for the cultivation of traditional food crops and provide alternate sources of income.”

 “Children get ready to go to school in Malana.
 Most of the children in Malana speak and understand only Kanashi, a language distinct from Hindi and other Himachali dialects.
-In Malana primary school there is just a single teacher who speaks Kanashi.
+In Malana, primary school means just a single teacher who speaks Kanashi.
 This adversely affects the schooling system.”

 “After a snow storm early in the morning, a man herds sheep into a warm place inside his house.”